-Read Philippians 2:5-9.
-What important message is there for us in these verses?

-Contemporary culture urges us all to demand and assert our rights.
-And all this is good and often is the way it should be.
-But as with Jesus, the will of God may be for us to give up our rights freely in order to serve the Father in ways that will make an eternal impact for God's kingdom.
-This process of giving them up may be difficult and uncomfortable, creating the conditions of a crucible.

-Look at how Jesus did this (Phil.
+Philippians 2:5-9.
+What important message is there for us it these verses?
+Contemporary culture urges us all to demand and assert our right And all this is good and is often the way it should be.
+But, as wi Jesus, the will of God may ask us to freely give up our rights in ord to serve the Father in ways that will make an eternal impact for God kingdom.
+This process of giving them up may be difficult and uncor fortable, creating the conditions of a crucible.
+Look at how Jesus d this (Phil.
 2:5-8).
-These verses describe three steps that Jesus took in submitting Himself to the Father's will.
-And at the beginning, Paul alarmingly reminds us: "Have the same mindset as Christ Jesus" (Phil.
-2:5, NIV).
+These verses describe three steps that Jesus took submitting Himself to the Father's will.
+And at the beginning, Pa alarmingly reminds us: "Your attitude should be the same as that of

-In order to be in a position to save us, Jesus gave up His equality with the Father and moved to earth in the form and limitations of a human being (Phil.
-2:6, 7, NIV).

-Jesus did not come as a great and glorious human being, but as a servant of other human beings (Phil.
-2:7, NIV).
+In order to be in a position to save us, Jesus gave up His equality with the Father and moved to earth in the form and limitations of a human being (vss.
+6, 7, NIV).
+Jesus did not come as a great and glorious human being but as a servant of other human beings (vs. 7, NIV).

-As a human servant, Jesus did not live a peaceful and long life but became "obedient to death."
-He did not even die in a noble and glorious manner.
-No, He was "obedient to death-even death on a cross!"
-(Phil.
-2:8, NIV).
+As a human servant, Jesus did not live a peaceful and long life but "became obedient to death."
+But He did not even die in a noble and glorious manner.
+No, He was "obedient to death-even death on a cross!" (vs. 8.
+NIV).

-In what areas of life is this example of Jesus a model for us?
+In w what areas of life is this example of Jesus a model for us?
 If rights and equality are good and should be protected, how would you explain the logic of sometimes needing to give them up?
-Now read Philippians 2:9.
+Now read verse 9.
 In what way does this verse help us to understand the logic of submission to the Father's will?

-Pray for wisdom from the Holy Spirit, asking, "What rights am I holding on to right now that actually might be a barrier to submitting to Jesus' will in serving my family, my church, and those around me?
+Pray for wisdom from the Holy Spirit, asking, What rights am I holding on to right now that actually might be a barrier to submitting to Jesus' will in serving my family, my church, and those around me?
 To what extent am I willing to endure discomfort to serve others more effectively?

-Dying Comes Before Knowing God's Will
+Dying Comes Before Knowing God's

 Many Christians sincerely seek to know God's will for their lives.
 "If only I could know God's will for my life, I would sacrifice everything for Him."
-But even after promising this to God, we still may be confused about what His will is.
+But even after promising God this, we still may be confused about that will.
 The reason for this confusion may be found in Romans 12:1, 2.
-Paul is describing how we can know God's will, and he makes an important point: if you want to know what God's will is, you have to sacrifice first!
+Paul is describing how we can know God's will, and he makes an important point: If you want to know what God's will is, you have to sacrifice first!

 Read Romans 12:1, 2.
-Paul writes that we will be able to "test and approve what God's will is" (Rom.
-12:2, NIV) when the following things happen:
+Paul writes that we will be able to "test and approve what God's will is" (vs. 2, NIV) when:

-1. We have a true understanding of "God's mercy" for us (Rom.
-12:1, NIV).

-2. We offer ourselves as living sacrifices to God (Rom.
-12:1).

-3. Our minds are renewed (Rom.
-12:2).
+- 1. We have a true understanding of "God's mercy" for us (vs. 1, NIV). - 2.
+We offer ourselves as living sacrifices to God (vs. 1). - 3.
+Our minds are renewed (vs. 2).

 It is only the renewed mind that truly can understand God's will.
 But this renewal hinges on our death to self first.
 It was not enough that Christ simply suffered for us-He had to die.
+It is the same with us.

 Ask the Holy Spirit to show you any areas in which you are not completely "dead."
-What things does the Holy Spirit need you to give up in order for you to become a "living sacrifice" for God?
+What things does the Holy Spirit need you to give up in order to become a "living sacrifice" for God?